prisms-center/phaseField/index.md

 - [Discussions](https://github.com/prisms-center/phaseField/discussions) <br>
 - [Manual](doxygen/index.html) <br>

-***
-## Announcements

-- 8/16/2025: [Version 3.0.0-rc1 released.](https://github.com/prisms-center/phaseField/releases/tag/v3.0.0-rc1) This version is a pre-release of v3.0.0, a major update from v2.4.2.
-The core library has been rewritten to accommodateate certain features and reduce technical debt, increasing the longevity of our project.
-The main changes are improvements in performance (including the use of new numerical methods to solve partial differential equations) and new applications.
-For a full list of changes in this version, please consult the [v3.0.0-rc1 pre-release](https://github.com/prisms-center/phaseField/releases/tag/v3.0.0-rc1) document.
-Note that certain features such as grain remapping and nucleation haven't been implemented.
-Additionally, the user-interface and documentation haven't been finalized or updated, so new users may struggle.
-However, we are still working on porting capabilities from v2.4.
-These will come out in more pre-release candidates in the coming weeks.
-- 2/27/2025: [Version 2.4.1 released.](https://github.com/prisms-center/phaseField/releases/tag/v2.4.1) This version is a minor update from 2.3.
-The main changes are minor bug fixes, compatibility with clang, gcc, and intel-oneapi compilers that support the c++17 standard, and the requirement to use deal.II version 9.5.0 or later.
-For a full list of changes in this version, please consult the [v2.4.1 release](https://github.com/prisms-center/phaseField/releases/tag/v2.4.1) document.
-- 1/11/2024: [Version 2.4 released.](https://github.com/prisms-center/phaseField/releases/tag/v2.4) This version is a moderate update from 2.3.
-The main changes are compatibility with deal.II 9.6.0, support for the use of up to 6th order elements, improved testing and continuous integration, code auto-formatting, and bug fixes.
-For a detailed discussion of the new features, bug fixes and other changes in this version, please consult the [version_changes.md](https://github.com/prisms-center/phaseField/blob/master/version_changes.md) document.

 ### Acknowledgements
 This code is developed by the PRedictive Integrated Structural Materials Science (PRISMS) Center at University of Michigan which is supported by the U.S. Department of Energy (DOE), Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award #DE-SC0008637.